What is Spaced Repetition?

 How to Use (4 Steps)

 - Step 2: Wait for Review Timing The review schedule (same day, next day, 1 week, 1 month) is set automatically.
-When a review is due, the 🧠icon will pulse to catch your attention.
+When a review is due, the ⏰ icon pulses with graduated urgency.
+The more overdue, the faster, larger, and redder the pulse becomes.

-- Step 3: Review in the Panel Open the review panel via the startup banner or View → Review.
-Try to recall the content before clicking "Show memo" to check.
+- Step 3: Review There are two ways to review: (A) Click the pulsing ⏰ icon to directly mark that review as done.
+(B) Open the review panel via the startup banner or [View]→[Review], try to recall the content before clicking "Show memo" to check.

-- Step 4: Click "Review Done" After reviewing, click the "Review done" button.
+- Step 4: Click "Review Done" (or Undo) After reviewing in the panel, click the "Review done" button.
+If you couldn't recall the content, click [Undo] to be reminded again the next day.
 A celebration message appears when all 4 reviews are complete.

 Recommended Use Cases